LAPAN LSU-02: Development

 In 2021, LAPAN tested a hybrid VTOL version of LSU-02 drone in its facility at Pameungpeuk, Garut, West Java.
 This VTOL version has extra rotors positioned at the front end and rear end of a spar positioned on each wing.
-Its MTOW increased by 5kg (23kg), while its fuel capacity is 3,8kg, theoretically able to sustain 2,5-3 hours flight.
+Its MTOW increased by 5 kg (23 kg), while its fuel capacity is 3.8 kg, theoretically able to sustain 2.5–3 hours flight.
 LSU-02 VTOL was designed mainly for mapping, surveillance, and monitoring.